phueb/Zorro/README.md

 ## Usage

-To make test sentences for a new vocabulary:
+### To make test sentences based on a new vocabulary:

 1. get vocab from which words will be chosen for inclusion in test sentences using `scripts/tag_and_count_vocab_words.py`
 2. chose words to be included by part-of-speech using `scripts/chose_legal_words.py`